top of page

 RBA

-Risk based approach.
-FATF / AML legislation prescribes that the AML frameworks should identify and address ML and FC risks on a RBA, which means that risks with highest potential impact should be addressed first, and then make your way down
+FATF / AML/CTF legislation prescribes that the AML/CTF frameworks should identify and address ML, TF, PF risks on a RBA, which means that risks with highest potential impact should be addressed first, and then make your way down

 RE